nathandhami/Team_Up/README.md

 * Users can search nearby parks using Google Maps api and create an event on that location
 * Users can set a maximum number of players to join their events
 * Other users can join the events from a map and chat with each other
+* Users can see each others status in chatroom

 # Limitation